fardog/arduino-nes-to-pc/README.md

 Instructions, wiring diagrams, and other info will be provided once this is a little further along!

+## Credits

+This sketch is based on work by [Sebastian Tomczak](http://little-scale.blogspot.com/2007/07/nes-controller-to-arduino.html).

 ## The MIT License (MIT)

 Copyright (c) 2014 Nathan Wittstock